Admissions Decisions FAQ

 I was deferred.
 What does that mean?

 We typically defer 10-15 percent of our early applicants’ candidacies.
 If you were deferred, it means that the Admissions Committee found strong potential in your early application and would like to consider your application again among those in the regular decision round.
 We will notify you of our final decision before April 1.
 Deferred students are either admitted or denied.
-Meanwhile, you should send us your most recent grades and are invited to update us by email by February 10 with any new activities or endeavors.
-Feel welcome to contact us at firstname.lastname@example.org or contact your individual admissions officer.
+Meanwhile, you should send us your most recent grades and are invited to update us by February 10 with any new activities or endeavors.
+Feel welcome to contact us at firstname.lastname@example.org or use the self-service tool in your applicant portal (just above the application checklist).

 When are I-20s for international students issued?